chriswang-/TrackTools/README.md

 # track-tools

 > A tool for monitoring the GPS tracks logs.
-You can drag your log files into the tools which is able generate the
+You can drag your log files into the tools which is able to generate the
-> track by using Gaode Map
+> track by using Gaode Map.
 > Access: http://location:3000

 ## track-tools supports the following GPS log format, and It allows to extends to any kinds of  log format